 2. The journal title is abbreviated according to the style used in the NCBI NLM Catalog database.
-Go to PubMed (pubmed.com), then click on the Journals on the right side of the screen (under Explore) and enter the journal name.
+Go to PubMed (pubmed.com), click on Journals on the right side under Explore and enter the journal name.
 If you are unsure of a journal's abbreviation, ASK!